Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

         1. Set the `RESULTS_DIR` quacc setting to a fixed location where you'd like to store your calculation outputs.

         2. Have Covalent deal with creating the unique working directories so the paths in the UI are clearer.
-This can be done via `quacc set CREATE_UNIQUE_DIR false` and `ct.set_config({"executors.dask.create_unique_workdir": True})`.
+This can be done via `quacc set CREATE_UNIQUE_DIR false` and `#!Python ct.set_config({"executors.dask.create_unique_workdir": True})`.

     ```python
     import covalent as ct